Xin Pi: Persuading Cao Cao to ally with Yuan Tan against Yuan Shang

 "Wise Lord, you shouldn't be asking about trust and deceit; you should be talking about the current situation as it is.
 When the Yuan brothers fight each other, the more important question is not whether you can take advantage of the situation to drive a deeper wedge between them, but rather you should be talking about seizing the opportunity to unify and pacify northern China.
 Since Yuan Tan is seeking your help, it is obvious that he is in deep trouble now.
 Although Yuan Shang knows that Yuan Tan is weak, he hasn't pressed on his attack.
 This shows that Yuan Shang isn't powerful enough to completely destroy Yuan Tan.
 The Yuan regime is divided into two.
 Externally, they lose battles against their enemies; internally, they purge political opponents.
 The Yuan brothers wage war against each other.
 After years of war, their soldiers' armour have become rusty.
 Droughts and locust swarms have destroyed their crops and caused a famine.
 Their treasury is empty.
 Their troops have no food supplies.
 It is indeed both a natural and man-made disaster for them.
 Any person, be he wise or foolish, will know that the Yuan regime will collapse soon just from simply observing their current situation.
 It is a sign from Heaven that Yuan Shang will meet his doom.
 According to the military classics, one can't defend a base without adequate food supplies even if the base is well-fortified and its defenders are well-trained and well-equipped.
 If you attack Ye, Yuan Shang will have to turn back to save the city or else he will lose his base.
 If he turns back to save Ye, Yuan Tan will make aggressive advances behind him.
 Given your might, it will be very easy for you to defeat an exhausted enemy, just as a gust of autumn wind can easily scatter leaves to the ground.
 Heaven has granted you, Wise Lord, an opportunity to eliminate Yuan Shang, yet you choose to attack Jing Province instead.
 Jing Province is prosperous and peaceful; it isn't experiencing any form of internal conflict.
-Zhonghui (仲虺) once said: 'Attack an enemy who is experiencing internal chaos or on the verge of collapse.'
+Zhong Hui once said: 'Attack an enemy who is experiencing internal chaos or on the verge of collapse.'
 As of now, the Yuan brothers couldn't care less about the future when they fight each other.
 This is an instance of "internal chaos".
 His followers, be they behind city walls or out on the battlefield, are having a shortage of food supplies.
 This is an instance of "on the verge of collapse".
 The Yuan brothers' doom is near; their people are in a state of panic and fear.
 Shouldn't you pacify their people now instead of waiting to do so in the future?
 If they have a good harvest next year, recognise the peril they are in, and take appropriate actions to correct their mistakes and cover their weaknesses, then you would have lost an opportunity to subdue them by military force.
 As of now, you stand to gain the greatest benefit if you agree to help Yuan Tan and pacify them.
 Besides, there are no greater opposing forces to you than those from Hebei.
 Once you pacify Hebei, your armies will become so powerful that the Empire will tremble at your might."